-We flew in to Gatwick, so we of course got to ride past Battersea Power Station on the way in to London.
+I flew in to Gatwick, so I of course got to ride past Battersea Power Station on the way in to London.
 There is something about that building.
 So majestic and very Pink Floyd related.
 I also tried to find a place to stay close to Thames and with a view of Battersea Power Station.
-We only had to walk for 2 minutes to be down by the river.
+I only had to walk for 2 minutes to be down by the river.

 Me and Battersea Power Station on the right

-Me and Philip had tickets for the exhibition thursday morning at 10 - which is the first entry of the day.
-We got on the tube to South Kensington station, bought some coffee and breakfast and then we sat outside waiting for the doors to open.
-There was actually a few poeple already waiting outside when we got there - about 20 minutes before they opened.
+I had tickets for the exhibition thursday morning at 10 - which is the first entry of the day.
+I got on the tube to South Kensington station, bought some coffee and breakfast and then I sat outside waiting for the doors to open.
+There was actually a few poeple already waiting outside when I got there - about 20 minutes before they opened.

 Hammer time while waiting

 The audio device you get around your neck tuned in depending on where you moved.
 They would play music relevant to what you were looking at.
 They had tv's around playing from interviews, music videos etc, and when you stood close enough to that, the audio device would tune into that tv.
 All you had to do with the devise was to turn the sound up and down if needed.
 It was a very clever way to do it.

 The exhibition was lined up in the way that you started with the beginning, back when they were called The Tea Set, when Syd was in the band etc - and it ended with The Endless River era.